itslab-kyushu/youtube-comment-scraper/README.md

 Usage: scraper url [options]

         url
-                URL for a Youtube video page
+                URL for a Youtube video page or video ID.

         --help, -h
                 Displays help information about this script